 Features & Accessories

-The Marshall Monitor is a simpler product than our first two.
+The is a simpler product than our first two.
 It comes with the mini-jack line-in, USB charging cable and a carrying pouch emblazoned with the iconic Marshall logo.
 A single stylized multipurpose controller on the left ear cup handles volume control, track functions, and call-answering.

 Materials & Weight